getminera/minera/README.md

 **Manual install**

 While you are waiting for the img release you can simply install Minera on your current Linux controller.
 Check if it's a debian based one otherwise download and install a right distribution.
-If you have a Raspberry, I suggest you to install Raspbia you can get it here:
+If you have a Raspberry, I suggest you to install Raspbian you can get it here:

 http://downloads.raspberrypi.org/raspbian_latest